dotnet/AspNetDocs/aspnet/web-forms/overview/performance-and-caching/using-asynchronous-methods-in-aspnet-45.md

 ---
 uid: web-forms/overview/performance-and-caching/using-asynchronous-methods-in-aspnet-45
-title: "Using Asynchronous Methods in ASP.NET 4.5 | Microsoft Docs"
+title: Using Asynchronous Methods in ASP.NET 4.5 | Microsoft Docs
 author: Rick-Anderson
-description: "This tutorial will teach you the basics of building an asynchronous ASP.NET Web Forms application using Visual Studio Express 2012 for Web, which is a free..." ms.author: riande ms.date: 01/02/2019 ms.assetid: a585c9a2-7c8e-478b-9706-90f3739c50d1
+description: This tutorial will teach you the basics of building an asynchronous ASP.NET Web Forms application using Visual Studio Express 2012 for Web, which is a free... ms.author: riande ms.date: 01/02/2019 ms.assetid: a585c9a2-7c8e-478b-9706-90f3739c50d1